 Connecting media policy and innovation projects, the Media4Europe conference was the opportunity to develop policy solutions and inform what are the media sector’s needs.
-It connected media innovators, policy makers and Stars4media participants, to discuss how to accelerate innovation in the news media.
-It took place e in Brussels and online, on 14 October 2020.
+It gathered media innovators, policy makers and Stars4media participants, to discuss how to accelerate innovation in the news media.
+It took place in Brussels and online, in October 2020.
 Read here the press release focused on this event, and watch the event video here.

 > Policy Forum – 25/06/2019

 The policy conference ”#Media4Democracy: A ‘VP Democracy’ for Sound Platforms & Independent Media” involved 10 speakers representing the EU institutions, the media sector, as well as associations and think-tanks (programme) and gathered policy makers, EU institutions, civil society and media stakeholders.
 The #Media4Democracy events were supported by EU40, EFJ, Civico Europa, EMMA, News Media Europe, Re-Imagine Europa and were sponsored by Equinor.

 In cooperation with EU40 and Frank Schwalba-Hoth, we organised a networking event for MEPs: #MEDIA4DEMOCRACY at the European Parliament (programme).
 The aim of this event was to raise awareness on the central strategic role media policy will play in the European Parliament.